mielemman/PetFit/README.md

 Copy code
 javac -d bin src/main/Main.java java -cp bin src.main.Main
-6. Application Interface
+### 6. Application Interface
 Once the application is running, follow the on-screen prompts:

 The main menu will appear, where you can:
-Create an account or log in.
+-Create an account or log in.
-Track workouts and fitness progress.
+-Track workouts and fitness progress.
-Take care of your virtual pet(s).
+-Take care of your virtual pet(s).
-Visit the shop to purchase items for your pets.
+-Visit the shop to purchase items for your pets.
-View motivational messages and progress reports.
+-View motivational messages and progress reports.
-7. Interacting with the PetFit App
+### 7. Interacting with the PetFit App
-Workouts: Choose from predefined workouts or create your own.
+-Workouts: Choose from predefined workouts or create your own.
 Each completed workout earns coins to care for your virtual pet.
-Pet Care: Feed and interact with your virtual pet to keep it happy and healthy.
+-Pet Care: Feed and interact with your virtual pet to keep it happy and healthy.
-Leaderboards: Track your progress against other users through the global leaderboard.
-Progress Tracking: View your overall progress and set fitness goals.
+-Progress Tracking: View your overall progress and set fitness goals.

-8. Troubleshooting
+### 8. Troubleshooting
-Database Connection Issues:
+-Database Connection Issues:

-Double-check your MySQL credentials in the DatabaseConnection.java file.
+-Double-check your MySQL credentials in the DatabaseConnection.java file.
-Ensure your MySQL server is running.
+-Ensure your MySQL server is running.
-Verify that the database schema was correctly set up using the init.sql script.
+-Verify that the database schema was correctly set up using the init.sql script.
-Missing JAR File:
+-Missing JAR File:

-If the MySQL connector JAR file is missing, download it from the MySQL website and place it in the libs/ directory.
+-If the MySQL connector JAR file is missing, download it from the MySQL website and place it -in the libs/ directory.
-Application Not Starting:
+-Application Not Starting:

-Ensure that Java is properly installed and configured on your system.
+-Ensure that Java is properly installed and configured on your system.
-Verify that all files are correctly compiled (use javac to compile if needed).
+-Verify that all files are correctly compiled (use javac to compile if needed).
-Review error logs for any missing dependencies or incorrect configurations.
+-Review error logs for any missing dependencies or incorrect configurations.